harry-upton/harry-upton.github.io/content/posts/arduinowsl.md

 Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
 ```

-If we navigate back to Windows and run `uspipd wsl list`, all of the USB devices connected to the Windows machine will be displayed, as well as their bus IDs and their connection status:
+If we navigate back to Windows and run `usbipd wsl list`, all of the USB devices connected to the Windows machine will be displayed, as well as their bus IDs and their connection status:

 ```
 BUSID  VID:PID    DEVICE  STATE